syerra3/facebook_mining/README.txt

   friends_work_history.
 5.Go to the code directory and open the connector.py file in the core folder.
 Paste the newly generated access token.
 6.Run the main.py file in the code directory.
 7.You can change the threshold value in the main directory to filter the results accordingly.
-For example, for all resulyts, set the threshold value to 0.
+For example, for viewing all results, set the threshold value to 0.